dfinity/portal/docs/samples/http-requests-exchange-rates.md

 1. the frontend UI canister `exchange_rate_assets`, which includes a time range picker and a rate chart and
 2. the backend provider canister `exchange_rate`, which performs HTTPS outcalls, queues jobs, transforms responses, etc.

-Request from users, are queued in the backend canister.
+The backend canister receives an update request corresponding to time range specified by the users at the frontent.
 Asynchronously at every few Internet Computer heartbeats, the backend canister makes a Coinbase API request.
 To bound the size of the each response, each request pulls at most 200 data points from Coinbase, which is less than the limit of 300 which Coinbase has.
-The dapp uses timeseries granularity of 60 seconds, so each HTTPS request to
-Coinbase covers up to 200 minutes of data.
+The dapp uses timeseries granularity of 60 seconds, so each HTTPS request to Coinbase covers up to 200 minutes of data.
 The fetched data points are then put into a global timestamp-to-rate hashmap.

-If the time range the user is interested in is longer than a couple of years, the data points to be returned by the backend `exchange_rate` canister could be too large for the current response limit (2MB).
+If the time range the user requested is longer than a couple of years, the size of data to be returned by the backend `exchange_rate` canister could exceed the existing limits of the system.
-As a result, we cap the number of data points to be returned by the backend `exchange_rate` canister to the frontend `exchange_rate_assets` canister, and increase the sampling interval to cover the full requested range.
+As a result, the `exchange_rate` canister may return data points with increased granularity in order to fit into the limits and cover the full requested range.

 ## Exchange Rate sample dapp architecture
 ![Architecture overview diagram of the Exchange Rate dapp](_attachments/exchange_rate_arch.png)